benmai/link-minifier/README.md

 link-minifier
 =============

-A link minifier server, like bit.ly, written in node.js
+A link minifier server, like bit.ly, written in node.js.
+Set up to run on Heroku at link-minif.herokuapp.com.

 It has a REST API with the following commands: